Shiwen-Yang/LearningYOLO/README.md

-# YOLO-Head-Detection
- Using the YOLO model to detect heads.
+Using YOLO to detect other players